AymanStarlight/Palettium/README.md

 - Added a slider to change the shades of colors
 - Added the NavBar Component
 - Added a drop-down menu (Material-I) to select different color formats
+- Added a SnackBar (Material-UI) when the color format changes & a Palette footer